Local railway company crests

 1887 - 1967

-Above-left we are on the trackbed of the line to Central Goods looking towards the site of the long-defunct Granville Street station which was cleared when the West Suburban Railway completed its link to New Street Station and it was decided to extend the line from Five Ways station to a new goods station.
-Above-right we are still on the trackbed but this time at the mouth of the tunnel which leads from the site of Granville Street station to the site of Central Goods - a civil engineering fete that was sited as being proibitively expensive when proposed with regard to extending the line from Granville Street (then the West Suburban line's terminus) to New Street station, only to emerge as a viable option one year after closure of the stretch of track from Five Wyas to Granville street!
+Above we are still on the trackbed but this time at the mouth of the tunnel which leads from the site of Granville Street station to the site of Central Goods - a civil engineering feat that was sited as being proibitively expensive when proposed with regard to extending the line from Granville Street (then the West Suburban line's terminus) to New Street station, only to emerge as a viable option one year after closure of the stretch of track from Five Ways to Granville street!

 Google